Focus: How General Electric gambled on fossil fuel power, and lost

 The cost gap between renewable and conventional power is still widening, and some utilities already are mothballing older fossil plants, using them only to supplement wind and solar.

 Other companies also were hit by the decline in sales.
-But competitors Siemens AG and Mitsubishi Hitachi Power Systems were cautious.
+But competitors Siemens AG (SIEGn.DE) and Mitsubishi Hitachi Power Systems (7011.T) were cautious.
 Paul Browning, Chief Executive of MHPS North America, said his company watched wind and solar power costs fall 12 percent a year for more than a decade.

 “We did see a lot of this coming and didn’t make acquisitions or build up a lot of facilities, people or inventory,” Browning said in an interview.